Desk with Laptop, Calculator, Files and small model of house with epc colours

 In the centre of the roof is a solar thermal panel.
 You would normally only see one or two of these in such an installation.

-In this case of this particular installation, they have been limited in size by the presence of the Solar Thermal panel and the two other rectangles on the roof, which are 'Velux' style windows.
+In the case of this particular installation, they have been limited in size by the presence of the Solar Thermal panel and the two other rectangles on the roof, which are 'Velux' style windows.

-EPC Recommendation Triggers
+EPC Recommendation for Solar PV

 Solar Photovoltaic panels are often listed as a recommendation on domestic EPCs as an improvement measure, and the gains can be fairly significant.